 Taking you back to the 80s is this remarkable film, set in the Swedish suburb of Blackeberg, in 1982.
 It tells a coming-of-age story, featuring two 12-year-olds.
-One is haunted by the bullies at school, the other by something a lot more sinister—she is a vampire who needs to feed on human blood.
+One is haunted by the bullies at school, and the other by something a lot more sinister — she is a vampire who needs to feed on human blood.
 The pair befriend each other.
-The boy soon grows to love the vampire, but can his love outmatch his fear.
-This is a film that takes itself and vampires very seriously and so should you.
-It is a faithful, unsettling portrayal of the darkness that exists in our world, told through the medium of two sweet, tender-hearted but damaged children.
+The boy soon grows to love the vampire, but can his love outmatch his fear?
+This is a film that takes itself and vampires very seriously.
+It is a faithful, unsettling portrayal of the darkness that exists in our world, told through the medium of two sweet, tenderhearted but damaged children.

 Read More: Best Rags to Riches Movies of All Time

 4. Dracula (1931)

 Considered one of the most definitive adaptations of the tale, Tod Browning’s classic has the enigmatic Hungarian, Bela Lugosi, in the lead.
 The film borrows heavily from German Expressionism (and F W Murnau’s own take on the myth in ‘Nosferatu’) in its gothic imagery and even from the Broadway play that Lugosi starred in, but sets itself apart in being one of the earliest sound films on Dracula.
 And in that it has given us some of the most iconic dialogues ever.
 Although it might not terrify you now the way it did audiences back in 1931, it is still an exceptional study of horror filmmaking.